MoritzSchaller/paulstretch/README.md

 ### Installation

+If you want to use this package in your own project, install it from the [python package index](https://pypi.org/project/paulstretch/):

+`pip install paulstretch`

-Install the latest version of the [uv package manager](https://docs.astral.sh/uv/).
+If you want to work with the [github repository](https://github.com/MoritzSchaller/paulstretch/), install the latest version of the [uv package manager](https://docs.astral.sh/uv/).
 A virtual environment will automatically be installed when you run or build the project with uv.

 ### Run Tests